aws-samples/api-gateway-usage-policy-based-api-protection/README.md

    <a href="https://github.com/aws-samples/api-gateway-usage-policy-based-api-protection/actions"><img alt="GitHub Workflow Status" src="https://github.com/aws-samples/api-gateway-usage-policy-based-api-protection/workflows/Unit%20Tests/badge.svg"></a>
 </h1>

-In this blog post, we look at how to protect and monetize multi-tenant APIs using Amazon API Gateway.
-I describe a multi-tenant architecture design pattern based on custom tenant ID to onboard customers.
-A tenant in a multi-tenant platform represents the customer having a group of users with common access, but individuals having specific privileges to the platform
+This blog post looks at how to protect and monetize multi-tenant APIs using Amazon [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html).
+It describes a multi-tenant architecture design pattern based on [a custom tenant ID[(https://docs.aws.amazon.com/cognito/latest/developerguide/custom-attribute-based-multi-tenancy.html)] to onboard customers.
+A tenant in a multi-tenant platform represents the customer having a group of users with common access, but individuals having specific permissions to the platform.

-The solution to protect multi-tenant platform REST APIs uses Amazon Cognito, Amazon API Gateway and AWS Lambda, as shown in the architecture diagram below.

 ### Architecture